hu19891110/gitlab-development-kit/README.md

 sudo usermod -a -G rvm <username>
 #add iptables exceptions, or sudo service stop iptables
 ```

-PhantomJS - You will want to download the required version of PhantomJS and place the binary on the path.
+You will want to download the required version of PhantomJS and place the binary on the path.

-Git 1.7.1-3 is the latest git binary for CentOS 6.5 and gitlab.
-Spinach tests will fail due to a higher version requirement by gitlab.
+Git 1.7.1-3 is the latest supported version for CentOS 6.5.
+Spinach tests will
+fail due to a higher version requirement by GitLab.
 You can follow the instructions found [here](https://gitlab.com/gitlab-org/gitlab-recipes/tree/master/install/centos#add-puias-computational-repository)
 to install a newer binary version of git.